 carried back.
 Amended returns showing additional tax due should be filed and the tax and interest paid as soon as the additional tax is determined to avoid additional interest charges.

 If the IRS changes your federal return, you must amend your State return within six months from the date the

 federal report is received.
 If you do not amend your State return to reflect the federal changes and the

 Department of Revenue receives the report from the IRS, an assessment may be made by the Department within

 three years from the date the Department received the report, and you forfeit your right to any refund which might have

 Is interest paid on amended refunds?

 - If an amended refund is not processed within forty-five days

 after the date the original return was filed or the date the original return

-was due, interest will be paid.
+was due, whichever is later, interest will be paid.